 The whole thing is a nationwide event organised by ORF, which is Austria’s state media company (similar to the UK’s BBC).

 The event has always been on the first Saturday of October.
-So the 2019 “night” is on Oct 5, from 6 pm to 1 am the following day.
+So the 2020 “night” will probably be on Oct 3, from 6pm to 1am the following day.
+I await confirmation, though.

-The ORF kindly posts an English-language site which will eventually have all the details, including full listings of participating museums and related activities.
-There’s also a free booklet and app you can download from the site (or get a booklet with your ticket) to help plan your evening.
+The ORF kindly posts an English-language site which has all the details, including full listings of participating museums and related activities.
+There’s also a free booklet you can download from the site (or get with your ticket) to help plan your evening.

 - Circle the Ring boulevard in an old-timer tram

-- Lift a bar of gold at the National Bank (I did this and can confirm a bar of gold is, well…heavy)
+- Lift a bar of gold at the National Bank (I did this back in 2018 and can confirm a bar of gold is, well…heavy)

 - Follow in the footsteps of Mozart by listening to live chamber music at the Mozarthaus